The key difference between a thermoelectric cooler (TEC) module and a thermoelectric generator (TEG) module

 "What is the difference bewteen a TEC and a TEG?"

 We are asked this question a lot!
-In this article, Lead Research Scientist, Dr Richard Tuley gives a through explanation:
+In this article, Lead Research Scientist, Dr Richard Tuley gives a thorough explanation:

 “Both types of module use the thermoelectric effect.
 This effect is reversible so that both module types can act as a cooler or a generator; if a voltage is applied to a module, it will pump heat, but if a temperature difference is applied across a module a voltage will be produced.”